Plaxtic/arptools/README.md

     sudo ./arp_tutorial

-* Walkthough of, what ARP packets are, how they work, and how they can be exploited
+* Walkthough of: what ARP packets are, how they work, and how they can be exploited
 * Scans for network interfaces
 * Scans class C LAN for up IP's
 * Poisons user chosen target and host